CDRT/mk_docs/docs/ref/bios/settings/thinkstation/startup.md

 <details><summary>Error Boot Sequence</summary>

+!!! info ""
-?> This sequence is used when BIOS determines that an error has occurred.
+    This sequence is used when BIOS determines that an error has occurred.

 Use Up and Down arrows to select a device.